 Torches for production, cladding and repairs

 Each welding task requires the appropriate torch.
 Thus, pipelines are often welded with the manual metal arc welding procedure by means of rails or tractor systems, which are partially mechanized in the case of long distances.
 Thick-walled tanks must be preheated in order to achieve optimal welding results.
-Therefore, MIG/MAG torches with extended torch necks, which reduce the heat load for welders, are particularly suitable.
+Therefore, MIG guns with extended torch necks, which reduce the heat load for welders, are particularly suitable.
 Lightweight and flexible ABICOR BINZEL torches make it easy to work on large parts with frequent position changes and forced positions.
 With rotatable and quickly replaceable torch necks in different lengths and bending angles, areas that are particularly difficult to access can be easily reached.
 This also applies to turbines, rotor blades and wind turbine components which are welded by hand, partially mechanized or automated.